Home Insurance and Interior Home Quality: Economy vs. Builder's Grade vs. Custom vs. Designer Grade?

 Semi-custom grade interiors consist of partially upgraded finishings and higher quality materials than builders grade ones.
 Here you'll find the characteristics of semi-custom finishings.

-Instead of plywood, semi-custom cabinets are made of wood.
-Cabinets may be pantry-style and have corner cabinets with revolving doors.
+Instead of plywood, semi-custom cabinets are wood.
+The cabinet design may be pantry-style and have corner cabinets with revolving doors.
 Semi-custom cabinets can offer more precise fits for your kitchen.

 Semi-custom interiors have above average fixtures and additional outlets.